On that fine sunny day, there was a realization.

 Additionally, the sites that we are recommending below covers all major employers, so your worries around reaching out to an important employer are all gone.

-We shortlisted the following parameters on which evaluation was conducted for these job search sites w.r.t the requirements of the 2019 job market.
+We shortlisted the following parameters on which evaluation was conducted for these best resume posting sites w.r.t the requirements of the 2019 job market.

 Lead Data & Meta Data